ZhangChunjieCUG/anomaly-detection/README.md

 Once finished this step, you can open the Pycharm in your computer and install all files in Pycharm.

-In arrhythmia.py files, import your own data and set the data storage path
+Open arrhythmia.py, checked the code and set the data storage path

 code: path_ = 'D:/1_data science/1_code/ALAD_myDATA/data/arrhythmia.mat'

+The dimension of data is up to you, Pleasr don't forget to check the dimension in code to keep consistent with your data.

 Run the file 'run.py'